OUTREACH MISSION & MINISTRY at St. Ann’s

 The Dominican Republic:

 This year’s curriculum (2013) will explore The Lord’s Prayer.
 Several dates are set aside in June 2013 so parishioners can help assemble the material.
 Donations are also needed and welcomed.
-All support materials are sent to the camps with our long-time parish friend, Marc-Yves Regis, the founder.
+All support materials are sent to the camps with our long-time parish friend, Marc-Yves Regis, the founder of Camp Hispaniola.

-As well as these ministries, Saint Ann’s also has many other outreach projects and mininstries:
+As well as these ministries, Saint Ann’s also has many other outreach missions and ministries:

-Giving Tree: Lymes Youth Service, Covenant Shelter and Child and Family Agency provided “wish lists” of items for those in need during the Christmas season.
-The parish overwhelmingly responds with their generosity by taking a request off the tree and returning a gift.
+The Christmas Giving Tree: Lymes Youth Service, Covenant Shelter and the Child and Family Agency of New London provide “wish lists” of items for those in need during the Christmas season.
+During Advent, the parish overwhelmingly responds with their generosity by taking a request off the Christmas tree in the Griswold Room, and returning a gift.
 These are delivered the week before Christmas to the agencies.

 Layette Ministry: Under the direction of Anne Haddad, 36 layettes were sent in bimonthly shipments to Barrio Las Flores, San Pedro, Dominican Republic during 2012.
-Filled with supplies for a newborn, these packages provide the basic needs for a newborn in a very poor area of the city.
+What is a layette???
+It is a cloth-made package filled with supplies for a newborn baby.
+These packages provide the basic needs for a newborn in a very poor area of the city.
 Baby clothes are donated, purchased, and in some cases made by the sewing group.
 Funds for other supplies come out of the Outreach budget, fund raisers or donations to the program.
+Donations to the Layette Ministry are always welcome.

 Griswold Gallery: Under the direction of Sue Joffray, artwork is exhibited in the Griswold Room sometimes with a reception for the artist at the end of the showing.
 In 2012, we had a reception for John Sargent.
 The exhibits are open to the public.
 In 2012, we exhibited: old photographs of the town of Old Lyme collected by Alison Mitchell ; Watercolors and new exploratory work by Nancy Tracy; watercolors and oils by John Sargent; photographs and poems by Stephanie Clayton; Odyssey Painters group work; photos of Essex Meadows seasons by George Razee